 As a small, rural community that is mostly populated with immigrant families, including migrant workers, Greenfield is home to a dynamic population that is underserved in many areas.
 “It’s always hard to keep agencies here in Greenfield, says Josefina.
 We don’t have a lot of them.
 People get pulled away to Salinas or Paso Robles.”
 She stressed the importance of raising public awareness about the resources that are available in Greenfield, where families want to be involved but often lack access to information.

 One solution to this challenge was to showcase various local and regional resources to the families of Greenfield.
-The Greenfield CAT hosted a Kinder Roundup Resource Fair in February of this year that was immensely successful.
+The Greenfield CAT hosted a Kinder Roundup Resource Fair in February of 2016 that was immensely successful.
 “We had over 300 participants, or about 200 families, attend, as well as over 20 agencies.
 It was a huge success bringing parents and agencies into our community.”

 Josefina believes that Greenfield “is on the right path,” and wants to develop more acitivites in her community.
 The Greenfield CAT is working collaboratively with community leaders and families toward the common goal – providing the best early childhood development services for young children and their families.